Green's functions of and emission into discrete anisotropic and hyperbolic baths: Asymptotics beyond the critical angle

 For small $\epsilon,$ we expect the stationary point to comprise a correspondingly small correcting complex part $t'$ in $t$ and thus $\mathbf{k}.$ We expand

 To lowest order in ${\epsilon}$ and $t',$ we obtain

-Under assumption of simple caustic, the third derivative is non-zero and the above equation is balanced for purely imaginary correction $t'$: $i\sqrt{\epsilon} \sim t'$.
+Assuming the third derivative is non-zero (i.e., the derivative of the curvature is non-vanishing as we traverse the curve) the above equation is balanced for purely imaginary correction $t'$: $i\sqrt{\epsilon} \sim t'$.
 The normalized argument of the exponent at the new stationary point has a real and imaginary part to leading order

 Now that the saddle point is obtained, we proceed to deform the contour of integration.
 As $\mathbf{k}$ is periodic with respect to $t$, the same period is respected when extended into the complex plane, in a small strip around the $t$ axis.
 We may then shift the contour into the complex plane where the boundary contributions cancel due to periodicity when the endpoints have the same imaginary part.
 We deform to a contour passing through the new stationary point with the real part of the exponent constant and scaling as $-\epsilon^{3/2}.$ Stationary phase then applies to the rapidly varying imaginary part, producing the usual inverse square root contribution in two dimensions.
 The difference is now that a small real part is contained in the exponential, and we obtain the long-range behaviour: